 Stocks and shares ISAs

 The contractor can specify which fund to invest in and can invest via a wrapper that allows funds from many different providers.
-Their money is actively managed by a professional and it is this manager’s expertise that will aim to make money in both good times and bad by selecting relatively good performing shares on the contractor’s behalf.
+Their money is actively managed by a professional who invests in a wide range of assets, and it is this manager’s expertise that will aim to make money in both good times and bad by selecting relatively good performing shares on the contractor’s behalf.

 Contractors also have the option of investing in a tracker ISA, which benchmarks the FTSE 100 or some other share index, so the value of the ISA rises and falls accordingly.